 Semper letteris mandate

-Throughout this period I also began picking up contracts for technical writing again, and took a strong interest in immersive Internet (or “virtual worlds”) for enterprise.
-One of my regular gigs was as columnist for the Metaverse Messenger (over 100,000 readers) covering the growing culture and marketing potential of virtual worlds.
+Throughout this period I also negotiated contracts for technical writing and took a strong interest in the use of “Immersive Internet” (“virtual worlds”) as platforms for business and advertising.
+One of my regular gigs was columnist for the Metaverse Messenger (over 125,000 readers) covering the growing culture and marketing potential of virtual worlds.

 In 2005 I was hired by George Brown College to teach English and Corporate Communications, a position I held until 2012 when I accepted an offer to become managing editor of The Gull Lake Advance in Saskatchewan with the goal of rebranding and increasing readership.
 I also wrote the editorials and feature articles and won a 2013 SWNA Better Newspaper Award for Special Feature: “Salute to Veterans.”

 Upon moving back to Toronto I returned for a while to corporate work editing white papers before joining the Transcript Divas (now Transcript Heroes) team, where I have been ever since.